 Cocoa butter contains many minerals including iron, magnesium and zinc, and as they are naturally occurring in the butter these minerals are readily bioavailable.
 Cocoa butter also contains tryptophan, an amino acid which is involved in serotonin & dopamine production, this must be why chocolate makes us feel good!

-Find it in all of our balms.
+Find it in all of our vegan lip balms.
 We use both traditional Cocoa butter and a raw (cold pressed unroasted) Cacao butter which has a strong characteristically chocolate smell.

 The majority of plant and history information was gleamed across various pages of Wikipedia.
 Skincare benefits were found and collated from a number of websites and books.